abarbanell/abarbanell.github.io/_posts/2012-09-27-raspberry-pi-and-scala-the-typesafe-stack.md

 layout: post
 title: "Raspberry Pi and Scala: The Typesafe Stack"
 description: ""
-category: scala
+category: raspberry
-tags: [raspberrypi, scala]
+tags: [raspberry, scala]
 ---
 {% include JB/setup %}

-Following on from my earlier [post](http:/2012/09/16/raspberry-pi-and-scala/) I wanted to get the the full [Typesafe Stack](http://typesafe.com/stack) on my little Raspberry Pi.
+Following on from my earlier [post](http:/2012/09/16/raspberry/raspberry-pi-and-scala/) I wanted to get the the full [Typesafe Stack](http://typesafe.com/stack) on my little Raspberry Pi.

 So here we go: